Feel Special

 Feel Special is the eighth extended play by South Korean girl group Twice.
 It was released by JYP Entertainment on September 23, 2019.
 Marketed as the group's eighth "mini album" release, it consists of seven tracks, including the lead single of the same name and the Korean version of their Japanese single "Breakthrough".

-The EP featuring genres from EDM, hip hop and '90s music, all members of Twice participated in the album as songwriters.
-Music critics complimented the album production, with the EP being a commercial success for the group recording sales of over 500,000 copies.
+The EP features genres including EDM, hip hop, synth-pop and '90s music, and all members of Twice participated in the album's production as songwriters.
+Music critics complimented the album's catchy production, the variety of music genres present in the EP, and the group's creative control over the EP's lyrics.
+It was a commercial success, debuting at number one on Gaon Album Chart and selling over 500,000 copies.
 It was Twice's best-selling album until the release of their succeeding EP, More & More.